 What’s a Credit Card Network?

-The purpose of credit card networks is to control where credit cards can be accepted and to facilitate transactions between merchants and credit card issuers.
+Credit card networks work behind the scenes to make credit card transactions possible.
+The purpose of credit card networks is to control where credit cards are accepted and to facilitate transactions between merchants and credit card issuers.

 There are four major credit card networks: